 B. You will use the diffraction grating efficiency curve available on the web site to correct your measured spectrum.
-After correction, you'll have a better idea of the lamp's spectral distribution.
+After correction, you'll have a moe accurate accounting of the lamp's spectral distribution.

 Review of Two Other LabVIEW Concepts